What Is a Market Research Analyst? Surveying This Data-Driven Career

 The educational requirements for this position are in line with most marketing-related careers.
-The BLS states that market research analysts typically need a Bachelor’s degree.
-This is a role where several disciplines converge, so it’s fairly common to see market research analysts from a mix of academic backgrounds—though most focus their studies on Marketing, Business, Statistics or Psychology.
+The BLS states that market research analysts typically need a Bachelor’s degree.1 This is a role where several disciplines converge, so it’s fairly common to see market research analysts from a mix of academic backgrounds—though most focus their studies on marketing, business, statistics or psychology.

-Additionally, some market research analyst jobs may require a Master’s degree, as the BLS points out, and the most common choice is a Master’s degree in Business Administration (MBA) degree may be worth further consideration.
+Additionally, some market research analyst jobs may require a Master’s degree—so a Master of Business Administration (MBA) degree may be worth further consideration.

 Follow the data

-If you watch the rising number of job opportunities in this career, you’ll see exactly how data can equip people to make smart decisions.
-The digital age has dawned, and that means certain careers are shrinking in their opportunity, while others are growing in prominence.
+If you watch the rising number of job opportunities in this career, you’ll see exactly how data can equip people to make smart decisions.1 The digital age has dawned, and that means certain careers are shrinking in their opportunities while others are growing in prominence.
 If you are digging into this kind of research for yourself, then you probably already have some of the skills you’d need to do it for a company.

 “What is a market research analyst?” could just be the question that starts your new career path.
 Businesses of all stripes need to know what their customers want, which means there should be plenty of options for analysts to find their focus.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed April, 2021] www.bls.gov/ooh/.
 Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries, and employment conditions in your area may vary.